 - Ron Pattinson’s publishers sent us a copy of his Home Brewer’s Guide to Vintage Beer.
 We wrote about it here.

 - The Campaign for Real Ale sent us a copy of Michael Larson’s The Beer Select-o-Pedia.
-We haven’t read it yet.
+Our review is here.

 - Craft Beer Rising magazine commissioned us to write a piece for the summer issue.
 We are being paid for this.

 - Blogger and home brewer Andy Parker, who has plans to go pro with his Elusive Brewing brand, sent us a bottle of Anspach & Hobday Porter because he loved it and wanted us to try it.
 We liked it and Tweeted about it here.